Mean Estimation in High-Dimensional Binary Markov Gaussian Mixture Models: Mean estimation for a known flip probability

 We note that $\theta$ is the principal component of $\Sigma_{n,k}(\theta)$, that is, $\lambda_{\text{max}}(\Sigma_{n,k}(\theta))=\xi_{k}\|\theta\|^{2}+\frac{1}{k}$ and the corresponding eigenvector is $v_{\text{max}}(\Sigma_{n,k}(\theta))=\theta$.
 We thus consider the following estimator for $\theta_{*}$, from a sequence $X_{1}^{n}$, and with a block length of $k$

 The estimator is thus constructed from two types of averages: First, a coherent average of the samples at each block, to obtain $\ell$ block-samples $\overline{X}_{i}$ with gain $\overline{S}_{i}$ and noise variance reduced by a factor of $k$.
 Second, an incoherent average of the ``square'' of the $\ell$ block-samples $\overline{X}_{i}\overline{X}_{i}^{\T}$, which resolves the remaining sign ambiguity between blocks.
-This can be seen as a balance between two extreme cases: If $\delta=0$, then this reduces the problem to the Gaussian location model (with a sign ambiguity) and $k=n$ is an optimal choice.
-If $\delta=\frac{1}{2}$, then this reduces the problem to the two-component Gaussian mixture model, in which coherent averaging is non-beneficial and $k=1$ leads to optimal error rates.
-It is thus obvious that the optimal choice of $k$ depends on $\delta$, the flip probability of the Markov chain.
-Choosing $k=\Theta(\frac{1}{\delta})$, that is, a blcok length proportional to the mixing time of the Markov chain, assures that the random gain $\overline{S}$ is $\pm1$ with a (constant) high probability.
-In fact, an elemantary, yet crucuial, part of the analysis establishes that the random gain $\bar{S}$ has constant variance for this choice of block length (see Lemma \ref{lem:analysis of the random gain} in Appendix \ref{app:proof-achievability-estimate-theta}).
+This balance two extreme cases: If $\delta=0$, then this reduces the problem to the GLM (with a sign ambiguity) and $k=n$ is an optimal choice.
+If $\delta=\frac{1}{2}$, then this reduces the problem to the GMM, in which coherent averaging is non-beneficial and $k=1$ is rate optimal.
+Generally, the optimal choice of the block length $k$ is proportional to the mixing time of the Markov chain $\Theta(\frac{1}{\delta})$.
+This choice assures that the random gain $\overline{S}$ is $\pm1$ with a (constant) high probability.
+In fact, an elementary, yet crucial, part of the analysis establishes that the random gain $\bar{S}$ has constant variance for this choice of block length (see Lemma \ref{lem:analysis of the random gain} in Appendix \ref{app:proof-achievability-estimate-theta}).
 On the other hand, if $k=\Omega(\frac{1}{\delta})$, then the random gain $\overline{S}$ will not be $\pm1$ (or not even bounded away from zero) with high probability, and such choice is never efficient.
 Specifically, we consider the estimator in (\ref{eq: general PCA estimation rule}) with $k=\frac{1}{8\delta}$.
 The above estimation procedure is depicted in Figure \ref{fig:block} in Appendix \ref{app:proof-achievability-estimate-theta}.

-Let us denote \textbf{
+Let us denote

-}which will actually be the global minimax rate. \begin{thm} Assume that $\delta\geq\frac{1}{n}$ and $d\leq n$, and set $\hat{\theta}\equiv\hat{\theta}_{\text{cov}}(X_{1}^{n};k)$ with $k=\frac{1}{8\delta}$.
+which will actually be the global minimax rate. \begin{thm} Assume that $\delta\geq\frac{1}{n}$ and $d\leq n$, and set $\hat{\theta}\equiv\hat{\theta}_{\text{\emph{cov}}}(X_{1}^{n};k)$ with $k=\frac{1}{8\delta}$.
 Then, there exist numerical constants $c_{0},c_{1},c_{2}>0$ such that for every $ \theta_*\in\mathbb{R}^d $

 and

 with probability larger than $1-\frac{c_{2}}{n}$. \end{thm}